jack11wagner/CryptoTrading-Algorithm/README.md

 + RSI Stock Price Algorithm
   - Currently functional for any cryptocurrency
 + Top AltCoin Mover Stop Loss Method
++ Percentage Method
 **Make sure to activate your virtual environment before trying to download requirements.txt**

+- Trying to figure out a way to keep bot running indefinetly on a raspberry pi